wintered/ET/README.md

 ## Installation

-ET has the following requirements:
+To use ET, please install the following requirements:

 ```
 python3